radovskyb/watcher/README.md

 # Features

-- Choose to watch folders recursively/non-recursively.
+- Watch folders recursively or non-recursively.
 - Choose to ignore dot files.
 - Notify the file's info that the event is based on. e.g `Name`, `ModTime`, `IsDir`, etc.
 - Trigger custom events.